MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

       \[UserPrincipalName \<String\>\]: The user principal name (UPN) of the user.
 The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
-The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
+The general format is alias@domain, where the domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
-Only the following characters are allowed A - Z, a - z, 0 - 9, ', ., -, _, !, #, ^, ~,
+Only the following characters are allowed A - Z, a - z, 0 - 9, ' .
+- _ !
+# ^ ~.
 For the complete list of allowed characters, see username policies.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.